dgtlmoon/changedetection.io/README.md

 #### Example use cases

 Know when ...
+- Products and services have a change in pricing
 - Government department updates (changes are often only on their websites)
 - Local government news (changes are often only on their websites)
 - New software releases, security advisories when you're not on their mailing list.